tylim88/FireCaller/README.md

 })
 ```

-Or handle all the errors generically
+Or handle all the errors generically because all errors have `message` and `code` props.

 ```ts
 getUser(